5 Minute Mindfulness Activities

 As parents, it’s important that we model the behaviors we want to instill in our children so making these activities part of your own daily habits will have a lasting impact on you and your children.

-To find more resources to practice mindfulness in your home check out Mindfulness Resources for Parents and Kids.
+To find more resources to practice mindfulness in your home or classroom check out Mindfulness Resources for Parents and Kids.